 Gaming design has become a quickly growing career field for those with a Game Design or Game Art degree.
 The job description typically involves working in a team to create and develop either video games or the consoles themselves.
 As video games have become a $30 billion industry, more and more people are playing games – opening more and more doors for growth in the game design industry.

-As the gaming industry continues to balloon, more and more universities are offering specialized courses in game design – typically offered through the computer science or media department, and often these degrees are available online.
+As the gaming industry continues to balloon, more and more universities are offering specialized courses in game design – typically offered through the computer science and/or graphic design departments, and often these degrees are available online.

 |The Bureau of Labor Statistics groups Game Designers and Animators together into the Multimedia Artists and Animators category, and lists the median salary as $70,530 in 2017.||8% growth from 2016 to 2026.|